pyx/sanic-wtf/docs/index.rst

 .. note::
   For users of versions prior to 0.3.0, there is backward incompatible changes in API.
-The module-wise helper object is not longer required, the new form :class:`SanicForm` is smart enough to figure out how to get user defined settings.
+The module-level helper object is not longer required, the new form :class:`SanicForm` is smart enough to figure out how to get user defined settings.